A Look At Bankruptcy Alternatives

 The Pros And Cons Of Alternatives To Bankruptcy

 Debt Settlement Companies

 While they are sold as preserving your credit, the reality is often something much different with debt settlement companies.
-Though the plans these types of companies sell attempt to negotiate a lower debt with your creditors, the real outcome of these negotiations typically further damage your credit and cause you to incur the extra cost of paying for services that didn't achieve your goals.
+Though the plans these types of companies sell attempt to negotiate a lower debt with your creditors, the real outcomes of these negotiations typically further damage your credit and cause you to incur the extra cost of paying for services that didn’t achieve your goals.